Legal · Bank Connection

 - ·Your account balances - read at each Judgment Day and when you request a refresh

-- ·Spending category totals (e.g., groceries: $320 this week) — used to calculate your Usable Money Income
+- ·Spending category totals (e.g., groceries: $320 this week) - used to calculate your Uncommitted Monthly Income (UMI)

 - ·Account connection status (whether your Akahu link is active or not)